hantsy/jakartaee9-servlet-starter-boilerplate/README.md

 By default, the mode is `EMBEDDED`, similar to the former simple `jetty:run` goal.

-The `FORKED` mode used a forked thread to run the application.
+The `FORKED` mode uses a forked thread to run the application.

-The `EXTERNAL` mode used an external jetty distribution to run the application.
+The `EXTERNAL` mode will run run the application on an external jetty distribution.

 This application provides a configuration for `EXTERNAL` mode, check the *jetty-external* profile.